LukeShortCloud/rootpages/src/openstack/tripleo.rst

 Scaling (Large Overcloud)
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-RHOSP 13 supports deploying 500 Overcloud nodes.
-This requires a few optimization tweaks to the Undercloud.
-Details about how to accomplish this can be found `here <https://www.redhat.com/en/blog/scaling-red-hat-openstack-platform-more-500-overcloud-nodes>`__.
-Set the ``NodeCreateBatchSize`` Heat parameter to a value equal to the number of Overcloud nodes.
+RHOSP 13 (Queens) supports deploying 500 Overcloud nodes.
+The Undercloud needs resource allocations related directly to how many Overcloude nodes will be deployed: 1 CPU core and 8GB RAM per every 15 nodes.
+Undercloud services require a few other configuration tweaks to handle the large capacity.
+[66] Set the ``NodeCreateBatchSize`` Heat parameter to a value equal to the number of Overcloud nodes.
 This will greatly decrease the initial Heat template processing time.

 Puppet
 ~~~~~~